AthithyanR/remove-insta-tail/README.md

+## Custom shell scripts

-## script to remove the annoying insta logo from the end of my precious cat videos
+script to remove the annoying insta logo from the end of my precious cat videos